roshan-infocusp/nextsense-maestro/README.md

 ### Areas That May Be Flaky

-1. Smartbuds Found Screen
-This screen appears only briefly.
+1. **Smartbuds Found Screen** — This screen appears only briefly.
 Sometimes it may disappear before Maestro detects it, causing the step to be skipped.
-2. Emulator / ADB Connection Issues
-Occasionally the emulator may lose connection with ADB.
+2. **Emulator / ADB Connection Issues** — Occasionally the emulator may lose connection with ADB.
 This is an environment issue rather than a test script issue.
-3. Name Input Field
-The test taps a specific position inside the name field before entering text.
+3. **Name Input Field** — The test taps a specific position inside the name field before entering text.
 This behavior may vary across devices and screen sizes.
-4. Timeouts
-Most waits are limited.
+4. **Timeouts** — Most waits are limited.
 On slower machines or CI runners, some screens may take longer to load and cause failures.

 ### Waits, Permissions & BLE Handling

 #### Wait Strategy

-The framework uses smart waits instead of fixed delays: extendedWaitUntil waits for UI elements to appear. waitForAnimationToEnd waits for screen transitions and animations to finish.
+The framework uses smart waits instead of fixed delays:
+- `extendedWaitUntil` — waits for UI elements to appear.
+- `waitForAnimationToEnd` — waits for screen transitions and animations to finish.

 This helps make the tests faster and more stable.

 #### Permission Handling

-Bluetooth permissions are granted automatically before execution.
+- Bluetooth permissions are granted automatically before execution.
-Notification permission is handled within the test flow.
+- Notification permission is handled within the test flow.

 #### BLE Connection Handling

-The app uses a fake Bluetooth permission implementation — tapping "Go to settings" on the Last Step screen auto-advances to the next screen without opening real Android Bluetooth Settings.
+- The app uses a fake Bluetooth permission implementation — tapping "Go to settings" on the Last Step screen auto-advances to the next screen without opening real Android Bluetooth Settings.
-Pairing success is verified through the application's success message.
+- Pairing success is verified through the application's success message.
-Additional handling is included for emulator-specific Bluetooth disconnection cases (Screen 24).
+- Additional handling is included for emulator-specific Bluetooth disconnection cases (Screen 24).

+---

-## What I Would Improve Given More Time
+## 9. What I Would Improve Given More Time

 ### 1. Add Retry Mechanism for Environment Failures